 - Preheat the oven to 180ºC/350ºF/Gask Mark 4 (no fan assist).

 - Combine flour(s), baking soda, and salt in a bowl.
 Give everything a good mix with your hand.

-- Chop the walnuts add a small handful to a small bowl and add a few pinches of sugar.
+- Chop the walnuts add a small handful to a small bowl, and add a few sugar- pinches.
 Add the rest of the chopped nuts to another bowl.

 - While the mixture is beating, peel the three bananas and mash them up in a bowl.

-- Once everything is properly combined add sourdough starter, honey, mashed bananas, olive oil and vanilla and mix on medium high speed.
+- Once everything is thoroughly combined, add sourdough starter, honey, mashed bananas, olive oil, and vanilla, and mix on medium-high speed.

-- Add reserved chopped walnuts (the ones without sugar) and lemon zest (if using) and fold in using a spatula.
+- Add reserved chopped walnuts (without sugar) and lemon zest (if using) and fold in using a spatula.

 - Bake for 55 to 65 minutes.
-Err on under cooking as you want this bread to be moist.
-Stick in a tooth pick, it should come out without any batter on it.
+Err on under-cooking as you want this bread to be moist.
+Stick in a toothpick; it should come out without batter.
 It took about 60 minutes in my oven.

 - Once done, put on a wire rack to cool for about 10 minutes.
-When the 10 minutes are up remove from the pan and let to cool completely before slicing into it.
+When the 10 minutes are up, remove from the pan and let cool completely before slicing into it.